 We strongly believe that an architectural project is able to have impact beyond its own physical extent.
 Designing into existing neighbourhoods, making the most of what is already there across spatial, cultural and economic parameters, allows us to design buildings and landscapes for our clients that add value beyond the scale of the specific intervention in terms of placemaking and benefits for the wider community.
 This approach, designing housing, work and community buildings alongside landscape and public realm projects, often in close collaboration with local stakeholders and communities, creates long lasting neighbourhoods and is key to our success maximising values for our clients and winning planning permission for all projects that we have worked on.

-We have an international reputation, having taught, published and exhibited widely over many years, alongside an excellent track record of award-winning projects developed with both private and public clients.
+We have taught, published and exhibited widely over many years, alongside our excellent track record of award-winning projects developed with both private and public clients.
 Recent clients include Stanhope PLC, Landsec, Notting Hill Genesis, British Land, Barratt London, L&Q, TfL, Camden Council and Hackney Council.

 East also excel in collaborating with other architecture practices and disciplines, enhancing value for larger architectural, urban and masterplanning projects in terms of clear placemaking design narrative.